 Now you can remove the old fuel pump, clean the inside of the fuel tank, install the new one, and then reinstall the fuel tank.
 Depending on the vehicle, fuel pumps often connect differently, so check with your vehicle’s manufacturer for further details.
 The Internet is also a great place to go for step-by-step tutorials.
 Be sure to check FuelPumpU.com often for up-to-date technical information, installation videos, and customer support.
 Getting the proper information before getting started will help ensure that you get your fuel pump installed properly and your vehicle runs the way it should.

 This piece is meant to be a general overview of what is required to swap out an old fuel pump for a new, improved model that delivers better performance.
-Your car or truck may have other needs that aren't addressed here.
-When you do change your fuel pump, look to US Motor Works for a new, high-quality pump that will give your vehicle increased performance and better fuel mileage.
+Your car or truck may have other needs that aren’t addressed here.
+When you do change your fuel pump, look for a new, high-quality pump that will give your vehicle increased performance and better fuel mileage.